There was a time when everything that went Wrong was Tom Lees' fault.

 Hecks is still in the job so I'm not going to ruffle this one too much.
 But it seems Orta and the higher ups want a continental, attractive coach.
 I'd favor that too, but the priority is promotion.
 I think Silva and Bilic have a bit of both.
 Pardew and McClaren absolutely not.

-Great numbers for a championship club - given the size of our stadium.
-Let's get back to our potential and 100%Ellandback1 wrote: ↑Wed May 02, 2018 10:21 am Championship clubs graded by their ability to fill their ground
+Ellandback1 wrote: Wed May 02, 2018 10:21 am Championship clubs graded by their ability to fill their ground

 84% of capacity – Elland Road